This article was last updated on Friday, February 28, 2021.

 Thyroid dysfunction and reproductive health

 Your thyroid gland is regulated by the hypothalamus-pituitary axis (HPA) — a dynamic duo featuring the hypothalamus (a part of the brain that produces hormones) and the pituitary gland (which waits for its cue from the hypothalamus).
 When something happens in one area of the HPA, it often triggers a chain reaction in other areas.
-What this means: When there are higher or lower levels of thyroid hormones, it can alter our reproductive hormones and disrupt the menstrual cycle — which makes conception more difficult.
-But just because you have hypo- or hyperthyroidism doesn’t mean you can’t get pregnant.
+What this means: When there are higher or lower levels of thyroid hormones, it can alter our reproductive hormones and disrupt the menstrual cycle — which makes conception trickier.
+But just because you have hypo- or hyperthyroidism doesn't mean you can't get pregnant.
 In one study of a group of almost 400 women suffering from infertility, 24% of participants were found to have hypothyroidism — but within a year of treatment, 76% were able to conceive.

 Prescription medications and conception